Post # 68 The Chieftain’s Hatch does the M4A1, we review it: A great Hatch!

 Being a tanker has its own set of dangers and horrible ways to die, but overall, it was a lot safer to be in a tank, than to be any kind of grunt.
 Sure, the beast you live with, service, and fight can hurt or kill you if you are not careful, ripping off a carelessly placed foot as a turret rotates or losing fingers to a hatches can suck, but training can minimize those, no training can save you from an artillery barrage as grunt, if you didn’t have time to dig a hole and its flat.
 The gruesome ways tanker could die in combat are somewhat offset by the things he can stash in the tank to make life more comfortable.
 Booze and non-army food were popular items for tanks, plus, you’re not walking around with a heavy pack all the time.

-The idea behind the manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men the same things, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
+The idea behind the Field Manual was to give the tank commanders and platoon leaders a set of standard instructions to teach their men so they were all trained to do their jobs the same way, to make everything about the tank and using it as familiar as possible, so it could be used in combat effectively, even under the most terrifying conditions, and still accomplish its mission.
 The commands being standardized meant the crew members could be moved around and know the standard way things are done, even in another tank, with an unfamiliar crew.

 Here’s a list of some of the drills: Do Something Over and Over until it bores you to Tears